master131/BrotliSharpLib/README.md

         /** bs.SetCustomDictionary(customDict); **/
         fs.CopyTo(bs);

-        /** Do not call ms.ToArray() here, refer to note below **/ }

-    /* IMPORTANT: Only use the destination stream after closing/disposing the BrotliStream as the BrotliStream must be closed in order for the final block to be flushed out as required by the original implementation
+        /* IMPORTANT: Only use the destination stream after closing/disposing the BrotliStream as the BrotliStream must be closed in order to signal that no more blocks are being written for the final block to be flushed out
         */
+        bs.Dispose();
         byte[] compressed = ms.ToArray();
+    }
 }
 ```